nejc-cc/hexaled/README.md

 5. I now needed some connectors where the cables will connect to.
 I ordered a bunch of S3B-XH-A-1 (LF)(SN) connectors from TME.eu: [TME.eu - S3B-XH-A-1 (LF)(SN)JST](https://www.tme.eu/si/en/details/s3b-xh-a-1/raster-signal-connectors-2-50mm/jst/s3b-xh-a-1-lf-sn/).
 6. Oh right, I need something to mount LED strips to!
 Luckily my local hardware store has these 2 m long anodized aluminium profiles that are meant for LED strips, with diffusers.
 Neat!
 The thing is, I don't have a link where to buy them or any article numbers.
 I'll post photos with measurements down below.
 7. How will I mount all this?
 Well the connectors need a PCB, so I made 2 simple designs and had it made by JLCPCB.
 The PCBs are 1 mm thick but are made from 4 layers.
 Top and bottom are 10 oz and both inside ones are 5 oz each so I connected both inner layers together.
 I only needed 3 layers anyway.
 8. 3D printed parts hold everything fixed up on the ceiling.
 I used white PETG, nothing special.
-I did use up over 1 kg of it thouggh.
+I did use up over 1 kg of it though.
 Some parts were scrap (bad design) but I do want the lights to stay up for a long time :)
 9. I also had a big issue of how am I going to align everything up on the ceiling correctly?
 I had my neighbor CNC cut a 3 mm thick aluminium jig that I used to mark all the holes with.
-I did need help of my sister for this - thanks sis :)
+I did need the help of my sister for this - thanks sis :)
 10. Other material that I used:
 - M3x10 mm screws (DIN 912, 3 per cover),
 - 2.9X4.5 DIN7981 screws for mounting LED profile to 3D printed base (2 per profile),